What are the differences between Tempur and other memory foams?

 If you start with Tempur the market leader who are charging in the region of £1500 – £3000 for the mattress alone, they are using 85kg density ‘Tempur’ foam which has a firm feel.
+Then theres a whole dizzying array of new models with slightly different foams, covers and feels.
+Enough to make your head spin.
+This article will aim to simplify things for you.

 Tempur foam isn’t available anywhere else and is patented

 They have three main models, the Tempur Original which is the firmest, the Tempur Cloud which is the softest and the Tempur Sensation which is a version in-between the two which is said to have more ‘bounce’.
 They have undertaken the original research and development and their prices bare this cost.
-Tempur also have a depth measure on their model names such as 22 which indicates a 22cm deep mattress.
+Tempur also has a depth measure on their model names such as 22 which indicates a 22cm deep mattress.
 Dreams and other authorised retailers sometimes microbrand the Tempur mattress with other suffixes or names.
 This can cause some confusion amongst customers as to which model is which.
-For example the ‘deluxe’ tag is usually used on models over 21cm.
+For example, the ‘deluxe’ tag is usually used on models over 21cm.

 The cheaper end of the market, typically selling £200 mattresses, may only be using 40kg density foam, at maybe 2cm depth, with a lower hardness rating which is far softer.
-They can offer products at this price because they are probably offering low quality cheaper Memory Foams some of which maybe imported from outside the UK.
+They can offer products at this price because they are probably offering low quality cheaper Memory Foams some of which may be imported from outside the UK.
 You then have everything in between.

 To make matters even harder to analyse few of the brands offer you the exact densities, qualities or depths of foams used so it really is difficult to assess and compare mattresses.
 Some will offer a few of the facts and the competitors some different select facts, very few give you all the information, that’s were we differ.